dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 # Prerequisites
 {: .no_toc }

 CDP Private Cloud solution require direct integration with some 3rd party/external components as represented by the purple-coloured boxes depicted in the following logical architecture diagram.
-As of time of writing, ECS platform can host the following CDP PvC Data Services.
-    - Cloudera Data Warehouse (CDW)
-    - Cloudera Machine Learning (CML)
-    - Cloudera Data Engineering (CDE)
+As of time of writing, ECS platform can host the following CDP PvC Data Services - Cloudera Data Warehouse (CDW), Cloudera Machine Learning (CML) and Cloudera Data Engineering (CDE).

 ![](../../assets/images/logical_arch.png)

-The following prerequisites need to be prepared prior to installing CDP PvC with ECS solution.
+The following prerequisites need to be prepared prior to installing CM, CDP PvC Base cluster and ECS platform.

 - TOC
 {:toc}